 IGA: 90 Spencer Street, 84 Flinders Street, 6 Freshwater Place (Southbank)

 Most department and grocery stores will operate with reduced trading hours on Easter Sunday and Monday.
-Queen Victoria Market will be open on both Easter Saturday and Easter Sunday but closed on Good Friday and Easter Monday.
+Queen Victoria Market will be open on both Easter Saturday (6am to 3pm) and Easter Sunday (9am to 4pm) but is closed on Good Friday and Easter Monday.

 When you can’t face another hot cross bun or easter egg, plenty of places will be open to keep your belly happy.